decredcommunity/outreach/pr-materials-march-2020.md

 The topic is complex and involves many tradeoffs.
 Blockchains are public ledgers, which means all transactions can be viewed by anyone.
 Many coins have taken various approaches to privacy, including zero knowledge proofs, ring signatures, Mimblewimble (no public addresses), and more.

 Decred takes a pragmatic approach that prioritizes "sound money" (which must be both fungible and immutable) over strict privacy.
-Decred aims to deliver incremental privacy without risking stealth inflation (the blockchain must be auditable at all times), which is unlike other privacy coins that have taken more extreme measures and attracted dark markets.
+Decred aims to deliver incremental privacy without risking stealth inflation (the blockchain must be auditable at all times), which is unlike other privacy coins that have taken more extreme measures.

 #### Privacy Messaging